-ARCL liquidity resources include committed lines of credit, overdraft against fixed deposits, settlement guarantee fund that can be used to raise additional liquidity.
+ARCL liquidity resources include committed lines of credit, own funds, settlement guarantee fund.
 ARCL accepts corporate debt securities as collateral which can be liquidated in OTC/exchange markets.

 An FMI should obtain a high degree of confidence, through rigorous due diligence, that each provider of its minimum required qualifying liquid resources, whether a participant of the FMI or an external party, has sufficient information to understand and to manage its associated liquidity risks, and that it has the capacity to perform as required under its commitment.
 Where relevant to assessing a liquidity provider's performance reliability with respect to a particular currency, a liquidity provider's potential access to credit from the central bank of issue may be taken into account.
 An FMI should regularly test its procedures for accessing its liquid resources at a liquidity provider.